Marko Dmitrović: Charlton Athletic

 On 6 January 2015, Dmitrović signed an 18-month contract with Charlton Athletic for an undisclosed fee.
 He made his debut for the club on 24 January, starting in a goalless away draw against Wolverhampton Wanderers.

 Alcorcón and Eibar

-On 27 July 2015, Dmitrović moved to Spanish Segunda División club AD Alcorcón on a-year loan.
+On 27 July 2015, Dmitrović moved to Segunda División club AD Alcorcón on a-year loan.
 The following year on 7 July, after being an undisputed starter, he signed a permanent three-year contract with the club.

 On 23 June 2017, Dmitrović signed a four-year contract with SD Eibar in La Liga.
 He made his debut in the category on 21 August, starting in a 1–0 away victory against Málaga CF. In May 2018, Dmitrović was elected for the best player of SD Eibar for the 2017–18 season.
 On 21 January 2021, he scored the first goal of his career from the penalty spot in a 2–1 defeat against Atlético Madrid.